MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 **Q4.
 Given the potentially large file size, how can the data be processed efficiently?**

 A4.
-Though the output format is JSON, it is not a fully-formed JSON document.
+Though the output format is JSON, it isn't a fully-formed JSON document.
 Each row of analytics data is modeled as a single JSON object.
 This allows the file to stream, instead of parse the entire JSON tree and consequently loading the full file into memory.

 The recommended approach is to stream in analytics data line-by-line.
 Do not attempt to load the entire file into memory.
 To further improve read performance, your application can divide the stream into segments that are processed by separate threads to leverage multiple cores.